SPECIFICATIONS

 • Dual 8-bit 1 Mhz Motorola 6800 processors

-• 8 channel cards with 16Kb waveform RAM = 8 voices of polyphony
+• 8 channel cards with 16Kb waveform RAM and discrete filter (8 voices of polyphony)

 • 64Kb system RAM (QDOS)